Looking for :

 include, but may not be limited to, the following:

-Prior to transiting the High Risk Area, Ship Operators and
+Prior to transiting the High Risk Area, Ship Operators and3.2

 the safety of the crew.
 Care should be taken, when formulating